-Indiana University-Purdue University at Indianapolis is an innovative urban campus offering more than 170 degree programs to over 23,000 students.
+Indiana University-Purdue University at Indianapolis is an innovative urban campus offering 150 degree programs in more than 200 study fields to over 23,000 students.
 Indiana University and Purdue University programs and facilities merged at Indianapolis in 1969.
 The campus continues to experience growth in both the range of its academic offerings and its physical facilities.
 IUPUI also operates a branch campus at Columbus, Indiana.